devops329/devops/instruction/simulatingTraffic/simulatingTraffic.md

 # Simulating traffic

-It is often necessary when building DevOps automation component to simulate traffic in order to validate that things for working.
-For example, when creating metrics, logs, or alerts.
-You can open your browser and start manually buying pizzas or you can write some code to automate a simulation of the traffic.
+It is often necessary when building DevOps automation components (e.g. when creating metrics, logs, or alerts) to simulate traffic in order to validate that things are working.
+You can open your browser and start manually buying pizzas, or you can write some code to automate a simulation of the traffic.
 One way to do this is to use Curl commands wrapped in some scripting code.

 ## Specifying the target host